dhansel/Altair8800-IOBus/08-timekeeping/README.md

 ```

 Notes:
+  - line 610 enables write access to the clock registers
-  - line 610 stops the clock before setting it, the clock will restart when the seconds register is set
+  - line 620 stops the clock before setting it, the clock will restart when the seconds register is set
 to 0 while reading the other registers then we repeat the read.
   - line 710 converts the value from decimal to BCD before writing to the DS1302